Ricardo-coder/poketeam/src/components/atoms/Label/README.md

 ## Notes

-- The component uses a CSS module for styling, which is imported as `styles` from `Label.module.scss`.
+- The component uses a CSS module for styling, which is imported as `styles` from `styles.module.scss`.
 - The `data-label` attribute is added to the rendered element for potential use in testing or styling.